There are Many Ways to Support the Visually Impaired

 who sponsored legislation creating the “A State of Vision” specialty license tag

 Donate to Florida Agencies Serving the Blind

-At Florida ASB, we are a private, not-for-profit 501(c)3 currently with 18 not-for-profit agencies serving the blind in membership.
+Florida ASB is a private, not-for-profit 501(c)3 consortium of 17 not-for-profit agencies serving the blind.
 We are a national leader in setting standards and best practices for providing services to the blind.
 Our standards for agency membership include accreditation, a yearly financial audit, and an emphasis on quality services provided by certified staff.

 Make a Donation & Impact Countless Lives

 Your donations support our efforts to educate decision-makers on policy issues addressing the needs of visually impaired Floridians.
 Your philanthropy also helps us find resources for under-funded local and state-level agencies serving the blind and ways to save and help them stretch tight budgets.

 Your generosity will help change a life for a Floridian with visual impairment.